simpleig/Geo-PIFu/README.md

 We use `opendr` for mesh rendering.
 To accomodate its package requirements, we provide another conda `yaml` environment file.

 	conda env create -f opendr_requirements.yaml
-	conda activate opendr # plz make sure this works conda deactivate      # back to the geopifu env.
+	conda activate opendrEnv # plz make sure this works conda deactivate         # back to the geopifu env.

 ## Dataset